Merkoba/Harambe/README.md

 This is a simple file uploader that is configurable and has an admin page.

+It's made entirely in python using flask.

+---

 ## Installation

 Make a virtual env and install requirements.